socomsystems/documentation/developer_manual/design/html.rst

 Progress bar
 ------------

-Nextcloud support and provides an already themed progress bar.
+cyfrSpaces support and provides an already themed progress bar.

 Please use the html5 ``progress`` element.